programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ### Project 3: Creating a function to transcribe multiple images stored in your Python environment

-This section will allow you to transcribe handwriting of an image stored in your Python environment in the same manner used in the above section.
+This section will allow you to transcribe handwriting of an image stored in your Python environment in the same as in Project 2.
 You must have an image saved on the computer you are running Python from.
-If you do not, complete steps and 2 of Project 2 (above) to store an image in your Python environment.
+If you do not, complete a) and b) of Project 2 to store an image in your Python environment.

-The purpose of this section is to reorganize the code used above into a function.
+The purpose of this section is to reorganize the code used in Project 2 into a function.
 A function is a block of code that can be called repeatedly, which becomes useful when processing multiple images.
 This function requires the path to the image as input, and it returns the text of the image as output.

-1. Create another new cell in your notebook, paste in the code for the function below.
+a) Create another new cell in your notebook, paste in the code for the function below.
 The code will:

 + Define the name of the function and the path it uses as input.
 + Check the image path exists.